A/UX: Reception

-A/UX 1.0 was criticized in the April 1988 InfoWorld review for having a largely command line interface as in other Unix variants, rather than graphical as in System 6; its networking support was praised, though.
+A/UX 1.0 was criticized in the April 1988 InfoWorld review for having a largely command line interface as in other Unix variants, rather than graphical as in System 6.
+Its networking support was praised.
 BYTE in 1989 listed A/UX 1.1 among the "Excellence" winners of the BYTE Awards, stating that it "could make Unix the multitasking operating system of choice during the next decade" and challenge OS/2.
 Compared to contemporary workstations from other Unix vendors, however, the Macintosh hardware lacks features such as demand paging.
-The first two versions A/UX consequently suffer from poor performance, and poor sales.
+The first two versions A/UX consequently suffered poor performance, and poor sales.
 Users also complained about the amount of hard drive space it uses on a standard Macintosh, though comparable to any Unix system.

 A/UX 3.0 was praised in the August 1992 issue of InfoWorld by the same author, describing it as "an open systems solution with the Macintosh at its heart" where "Apple finally gets Unix right".
 He praised the GUI, single-button point-and-click installer, one year of personal tech support, the graphical help dialogs, and the user's manuals, saying that A/UX "defies the stereotype that Unix is difficult to use" and is "the easiest version of Unix to learn".
 Its list price of $709 is much higher than that of "much weaker" competing PC operating systems such as System 7, OS/2, MS-DOS, and Windows 3.1, but low compared to the then prevailing proprietary Unix licenses of more than $2,000.
 The review found the system speed "acceptable but not great" even on the fastest Quadra 950, blaming not the software but the incomplete Unix optimization found in Apple's hardware.
 Though "a very good value", the system's price-performance ratio was judged as altogether uncompetitive against Sun's SPARCstation 2.
 The reviewers thought it unlikely for users "to want to buy Macs just to run A/UX" and would have awarded InfoWorld's top score if the OS was not proprietary to Macintosh hardware.

 Tony Bove of the Bove & Rhodes Report generally complained that "[f]or Unix super-users there is no compelling reason to buy Apple's Unix.
-For Apple A/UX has always been a way to sell Macs, not Unix; it's a check-off item for users."
+For Apple, A/UX has always been a way to sell Macs, not Unix; it's a check-off item for users."